 Respond to the buyer’s questions, not the question you want to answer

-This may seem a strange one, but in our experience a lot of bid writers construct their tender responses from how they want the bid to be and how they read the questions, but it is important to remember you are answering questions from the buyer.
+This may seem a strange one, but there is a reason this is the 1st of our top tips for bid writers.
+In our experience lot of bid writers construct their tender responses from how they want the bid to be and how they read the questions, but it is important to remember you are answering questions from the buyer.
 Delve deeper into the buyer’s strategic aims, what they value as important, and their ultimate goals, to ensure your bid is aligned in the same way and meets all the requirements and more.

 If a contracting authority has specified a word or page limit, try to use as much of this as you can.
 We see a lot of bid responses that are too thin in terms of content – just remember what your competitor might be including in the space you are underutilising.